“When are you free?” emails are productivity killers. They interrupt your focus, forcing you to check your calendar and negotiate meeting times.

 The best meeting scheduler apps: An overview

-After going through the main differences and features of these meeting scheduler apps, let’s take a deeper look at each of them individually.
+After going through the best features of these meeting scheduler apps, let’s take a deeper look at each of them individually.

 I’ve tried and thoroughly tested these meeting scheduling software solutions, and I bring you a detailed analysis of the features and pros and cons of each.